Elbe: Dresden – Magdeburg

 From Dresden to Magdeburg

 The Elbe bike path promises great experiences for all cycling friends.
 Karl May fans get their money's worth in Radebeul.
 Porcelain lovers can visit the world-famous porcelain factory in Meißen.
-Weinkenners look forward to the Saxon wine route and eager visitors to the Schloss should definitely take a trip to Moritzburg.
+Wine lovers look forward to the Saxon wine route and eager castle visitors should definitely take a trip to Moritzburg.
 Look forward to the charming town of Torgau and the Lutherstadt Wittenberg.
-But even outside the Reformation Wittenberg has a moving history behind it.
+But even beside the Reformation Wittenberg has a moving history behind it.
 If you are interested in the sights of Wittenberg's younger history, the Piesteritzer Werkssiedlung is worth a visit.
-From 1916 onwards, the "Arbeitersiedlung" is the first and largest auto- motive residential settlement in Germany.
+From 1916 onwards, the "Arbeitersiedlung" is the first and largest car-free housing estate in Germany.
 Enjoy the beautifully landscaped gardens and the peculiar architecture of these buildings.

-From Lutherstadt Wittenberg, the Elblandschaft is calm.
+Starting from Wittenberg, the Elblandschaft seems calm and relaxed.
 The Elbe leads leisurely to the north, flat and evenly, the river Elbe stretches to the right and left of the river to Magdeburg.
 Look forward to the idyllic Wörlitz Park with its many canals, islands and gardens.
 The city of Dessau is also interesting.
 With the settlement of the Bauhaus in 1925, the city gained world significance.
 The designs of the Bauhaus unified art and technology and made a breakthrough for modern industrial culture.
-Your beautiful cycle trip sounds in the state capital of Saxony-Anhalt in Magdeburg, which even one of the most important inland ports of East Germany offers.
+Your beautiful cycle trip ends in the state capital of Saxony-Anhalt Magdeburg, which holds one of the most important inland ports of East Germany.

 Come to the city known as the Florence of the Elbe, Dresden, which is beautifully located along the Elbe valley.
-Whether the famous bailey known as the Zwinger, the Semper Opera or the Court Church a tour for discovering the city on our own is a must.
+Visiting one of Europe's richest treasuries, the "Green Vault" inside the Zwinger, the Semper Opera or the Court Church- a tour for discovering the city on our own is a must.
 Enjoy the unique structur in a film screening about the Frauenkirche at the visitor center.
 Take your time and get to know the different sides of this beautiful city.

 Arrival by train is optional/parking site at the hotel.

-3. day Dresden - Meißen about 30 km/60 km with trip to Moritzburg
+2. day Dresden - Meißen about 30 km

-You will cycle via Radebeul, once home town of Karl May, where you have the opportunity to get on the historical lightrailway 'Lößnitzdackel'.
-By that railway you can get to Morizburg castle.
+You will cycle via Radebeul, once home town of Karl May.
 In Meißen you may visit the world-famous porcelain-manufacture and the worth seeing castle Albrechtsburg.

 Along traditional wine villages, which invite for a break, you cycle on the Elbe bike trail path to Riesa/ Strehla, whose castle, church and zoological garden are waiting for your visit.